Virtual file system: Implementations

 The position of the VFS layer within various parts of the Linux kernel's storage stack.

 One of the first virtual file system mechanisms on Unix-like systems was introduced by Sun Microsystems in SunOS 2.0 in 1985.
 It allowed Unix system calls to access local UFS file systems and remote NFS file systems transparently.
 For this reason, Unix vendors who licensed the NFS code from Sun often copied the design of Sun's VFS.
-Other file systems could be plugged into it also: there was an implementation of the MS-DOS FAT file system developed at Sun that plugged into the SunOS VFS, although it wasn't shipped as a product until SunOS 4.1.
+Other file systems could be plugged into it also: there was an implementation of the MS-DOS FAT file system developed at Sun that plugged into the SunOS VFS, although it was not shipped as a product until SunOS 4.1.
 The SunOS implementation was the basis of the VFS mechanism in System V Release 4.

 John Heidemann developed a stacking VFS under SunOS 4.0 for the experimental Ficus file system.
 This design provided for code reuse among file system types with differing but similar semantics (e.g., an encrypting file system could reuse all of the naming and storage-management code of a non-encrypting file system).
 Heidemann adapted this work for use in 4.4BSD as a part of his thesis research; descendants of this code underpin the file system implementations in modern BSD derivatives including macOS.

 Other Unix virtual file systems include the File System Switch in System V Release 3, the Generic File System in Ultrix, and the VFS in Linux.
 In OS/2 and Microsoft Windows, the virtual file system mechanism is called the Installable File System.

 The Filesystem in Userspace (FUSE) mechanism allows userland code to plug into the virtual file system mechanism in Linux, NetBSD, FreeBSD, OpenSolaris, and macOS.

 In Microsoft Windows, virtual filesystems can also be implemented through userland Shell namespace extensions; however, they do not support the lowest-level file system access application programming interfaces in Windows, so not all applications will be able to access file systems that are implemented as namespace extensions.
 KIO and GVfs/GIO provide similar mechanisms in the KDE and GNOME desktop environments (respectively), with similar limitations, although they can be made to use FUSE techniques and therefore integrate smoothly into the system.